DevOpsPlayground/Hands-on-with-Hashicorps-Consul/readme.md

 ```

 Details:

 * `-P`: make any ports used in the container available on the host, but let Docker handle it
 * `-v /tmp/index.html.1:`: mount the `/tmp/index.html.1` file on our host as `/usr/share/nginx/html/index.html` in the container, which is the page that will be served by default as the root of the webserver
+* `-e "SERVICE_NAME=webserver"`: let registrator know that this container is running the service webserver, and it will automatically register it with Consul
 * `nginx`: use the official nginx image with the latest version

 ### Query our two nginx servers